 At first I went full Anthony from Linus Media Group and gave up with Windows, sorry client system it is perfect for all-in-one device which can be used for surfing, but nah, this computer will be used fully remotely using SSH, RDP and of course – using browser.
 So, my choice for operating system went to Debian 11 (bullseye), because OpenMediaVault is fully compatible with it and works without any issues.

-Just to note: I’m pretty experienced with running GNU/Linux as most of web servers that I’m running myself are on some GNU/Linux based distro, and I also used Ubuntu 18.04 as my main OS on old laptop, you can check review of it on my old blog archives.
+Just to note: I’m pretty experienced with running GNU/Linux as most of web servers that I’m running myself are on some GNU/Linux based distro, and I also used Ubuntu 18.04 as my main OS on old laptop.

 Installation of all things used previously was smooth sailing, right?
 Well, it wasn’t.
 I had to do Debian fresh install for like 4 times because I always broke something in configuration while configuring for instance Apache Guacamole or with xRDP audio pass-trough.
 Just don’t tell me that I went fully nuts and on first try started to use Nextcloud with Docker and misconfiguration of it so it had boot-loops.
 And don’t forget – misconfiguration of drives for sharing which needed to be connected to main computer just to pull all important data from them before reformatting them on Server.